ibm-cloud-docs/containers/cs_cli_reference.md

    <dl>
    <dt><code><em>CLUSTER</em></code></dt>
-   <dd>(Required) The name or ID of the cluster.</dd>
+   <dd>The name or ID of the cluster.
+This value is required.</dd>

    <dt><code>-f</code></dt>
-   <dd>(Optional) Use this option to force the restart of the worker node with no user prompts.</dd>
+   <dd>Use this option to force the restart of the worker node with no user prompts.
+This value is optional.</dd>

    <dt><code>--hard</code></dt>
-   <dd>(Optional) Use this option to force a hard restart of a worker node by cutting off power to the worker node.
-Use this option if the worker node is unresponsive or the worker node has a Docker hang.</dd>
+   <dd>Use this option to force a hard restart of a worker node by cutting off power to the worker node.
+Use this option if the worker node is unresponsive or the worker node has a Docker hang.
+This value is optional.</dd>

    <dt><code><em>WORKER</em></code></dt>
-   <dd>(Required) The name or ID of one or more worker nodes.
-Use a space to list multiple worker nodes.</dd>
+   <dd>The name or ID of one or more worker nodes.
+Use a space to list multiple worker nodes.
+This value is required.</dd>
    </dl>

-**Examples**:
+**Example**:

   ```
   bx cs worker-reboot my_cluster my_node1 my_node2